felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/faqs/en/migrating-from-deliverect.md

   description: Instructions to migrate from Deliverect to HubRise and receive orders in iKentoo by Lightspeed.
 ---

-If you recently migrated from Deliverect to HubRise, you might need to follow these instructions to make sure that your setup works correctly.
+If you recently migrated from Deliverect to HubRise, follow these instructions to make sure that your setup works correctly.

 ## Changing Ref Codes on Food Delivery Platforms